ccynth1a/Mako/README.md

 ---

 ### Description
 Mako is a bare-bones web server written entirely in C, used majoratively to test my personal web projects.
-My main goal is to make it fast and simple, cutting out the bloat that web servers written in other languages may have.
-Mako is actively maintained by myself, updates happen every couple of months when I get frustrated enough to add new features.
+My main goal is to make it fast and simple.
+Mako is NOT actively maintained by myself, I only come back when I get frustrated enough to fix a bug.

 ---

 ### Compilation
-I'm sure to any developer it will be immediately obvious how to install this, but in case you don't:

 First, clone the repository into a new folder and cd into it.
 ```
 > git clone https://github.com/ccynth1a/Mako.git && cd Mako